Welcome back for another installment of Ask TON. Here’s our latest question:

-Freelance science and environmental journalist Doug Fox:
+Freelance science and environmental journalist Douglas Fox:

-When I was getting ready to embark on a 4-month reporting trip to Australia in 2001, I used a brute-force approach to idea hunting before I left.
-This consisted of repetitive Pubmed searches.
+When I was getting ready to embark on a four-month reporting trip to Australia in 2001, I used a brute-force approach to idea hunting before I left.
+This consisted of repetitive PubMed searches.
 I searched for all papers in the last 10 years or so with an author affiliation of “Australia” in high-profile journals, plus a list of other journals that were of specific interest.
 This had the problem of sometimes yielding papers in which an Australian was one of the authors—but the main work was happening somewhere else.
 So I combined this with other, more region-specific search terms like: marsupial, monotreme, macropod, stromatolite, Ediacaran, Archean, reef, crocodile, opal—or really, anything I found interesting.
-I viewed probably 5,000 abstracts, marked 100 that were interesting, followed up with 20 researchers, and ended up with 6 features in New Scientist plus 1 in Discover.
+I viewed probably 5,000 abstracts, marked 100 that were interesting, followed up with 20 researchers, and ended up with six features in New Scientist plus one in Discover.
 It was an incredibly uncreative approach—and probably would not have yielded much in many developing countries where a lot of the local scientists are publishing in journals that may not be listed in major databases (or where the stories aren’t centered on academic researchers in the first place).
 But for my purposes it worked surprisingly well, and I repeated it for a second trip a couple of years later.

 Freelance journalist Emily Sohn: